- News & Events

 Community Regional Medical Center’s 56,000-square-foot emergency department is about the size of a football field.
 It's one of the largest and busiest in the state of California.
 The emergency department is housed in the state-of-the-art Table Mountain Rancheria Trauma Center.

-More than 200 research projects and clinical trials systemwide are currently under way through venues such as the UCSF Fresno Medical Education Program, California Cancer Center and our CyberKnife® program.
-From hepatitis to respiratory clinical trials – lung cancer to HIV/AIDS research – Valley residents now have access to some of the latest medicines and treatments in the country.
+More than 200 research projects and clinical trials systemwide are currently under way through venues such as the UCSF Fresno Clinical Research Center, California Cancer Center and our CyberKnife® program.
+Specializing in lung cancer, heart disease, pulmonary hypertension, stroke, pneumonia and Valley Fever and HIV research, Valley residents now have access to a wide range of clinical trials offering the latest medicines and treatments in the country.

 Developed in the 1940s to treat deep sea divers who suffered from decompression sickness, hyperbaric oxygen therapy (HBO) is used today to treat health conditions including burns, carbon monoxide poisoning, trauma injuries, infections, amputations and complications from cancer and diabetes.

 The Leon S. Peters Burn Center at Community Regional is home to the area’s first board certified staff and two hyperbaric oxygen (HBO) chambers.

 HBO treatment takes place inside a sealed tubular chamber that creates an environment where the entire body is under increased pressure and patients breathe 100% oxygen.
 The high concentration of oxygen combined with increased atmospheric pressure causes large amounts of oxygen to be dissolved into the blood – promoting tissue growth and helping persistent wounds to heal.
 HBO therapy’s healing properties promotes more microvascular blood vessel growth, which promotes healing in chronic non-healing wounds.